rki-mf1/MpoxRadar/CONTRIBUTING.md

 git subtree push --prefix pages/libs/mpxsonar https://github.com/rki-mf1/MpoxSonar dev
 ```

-Note: Normally, we don't update the MPXsonar from the MPXRadar-frontend site, but it can happen occasionally.
-Hence, please consider updating the code from MPXsonar and then using `subtree pull` to update the code.
+Note: Normally, we don't update the MPoxSonar from the MPoxRadar frontend site, but it can happen occasionally.
+Hence, please consider updating the code from MPoxSonar and then using `subtree pull` to update the code.